|Abney of Willesley|

 He inherited Willesley Hall from his father in 1750.

-He inherited Willesley Hall from his father in 1823, and also lived at 6 Cavendish Square in London.
-At his death the estate passed to his second cousin, Charles Frederick Clifton (later Abney-Hastings), whose wife Edith later became Countess of Loudoun in her own right.
+He inherited Willesley Hall from his father in 1823, and maintained a London house at 6 Cavendish Square.
+At his death the Willesley estate passed to Lady Edith Maud Clifton (later Abney-Hastings), who became Countess of Loudoun in her own right, but property he had inherited from the Hastings family was bequeathed to her brother, the 4th Marquess of Hastings.

 Location of archivesAbney-Hastings family of Willesley Hall: deeds, manorial records and estate papers, 12th-19th cents.
 (Huntington Library, San Marino, California, HU); family executorship and trust papers, 1829-65 (Derbyshire Record Office D2496); family trust papers, 19th-20th cents (Arundel Castle Archives).
 In the late 19th century the papers of the Abney-Hastings family became part of the archive of the Hastings family, Earls of Huntingdon, which was dispersed by sale in 1927.
 For a complete list of holdings, see the National Register of Archives.